-The warmest temperature ever recorded was 104°F (40°C) and the lowest was –23°F (–31°C).
-Rhode Island USDA hardiness zones range from 5b to 7a.
+The state’s temperature extremes include a highest recorded temperature of 104°F (40°C) and a lowest of –23°F (–31°C).
+Rhode Island’s USDA hardiness zones encompass a range from 5b to 7a.

 Growing Palm Trees in Rhode Island